kmacute/golvalidator/README.md

 {
     "errors": {
         "first_name": [
-            "The first name field is required when required with is present."
+            "The first name field is required when last name is present."
         ],
         "last_name": [
             "The last name must only contain letters.",